kjolley/BIGSdb_Python_Toolkit/README.md

 # BIGSdb_Python_Toolkit
-Python libraries for interacting with BIGSdb databases.
+Python libraries for interacting with local BIGSdb databases.

-The modules included in this package enable scripts to be written in Python that can query and update BIGSdb databases using similar method calls as used in the main [BIGSdb Perl](https://github.com/kjolley/BIGSdb) package.
+The modules included in this package enable scripts to be written in Python that can query and update local BIGSdb databases using similar method calls as used in the main [BIGSdb Perl](https://github.com/kjolley/BIGSdb) package.

 A script object that is passed a database config name will automatically parse the BIGSdb configuration and database configuration files, and set up the